Couple, sexualité et cycle menstruel

 What are the impacts of our menstrual cycle on our sexuality?

-Our body and mood are paced by the hormonal changes related to the menstrual cycle throughout the month, throughout our lives.
+Our body and mood are shaped by the hormonal changes linked to the menstrual cycle throughout the month, throughout our lives.
 This impacts our sexuality, and not just a little!

-Do you feel hot as a firebrand at certain times, and this every month?
+Do you feel burning hot at certain times of the month, every month?
 That's normal!
-And if at other times your libido is missing in action, that's normal too!
-We decipher all this here today.
+And if at other times your libido has completely disappeared, that's also normal!
+We break it all down here today.
 What are the impacts of the hormonal changes of the menstrual cycle on our sexuality?
-How to best live these changes in our daily life and in our relationship?
+How can we live with all these changes as best we can, in our daily lives and in our relationship?

 Follow the guide!

-To begin with, know that a cycle lasts on average between 21 and 31 days, even if some can be more or less long.
-It consists of three phases: the follicular phase, the ovulation and the luteal phase.
-Each phase has its hormone and its specific effects.
-I will try to give you the keys to understand your cycle and properly apprehend your sexuality in each of its phases.
+To begin with, know that a cycle lasts on average between 21 and 31 days, even though some may be shorter gold longer.
+It consists of three phases: the follicular phase, ovulation and the luteal phase.
+Each phase has its own hormone and its very specific effects.
+I will try to give you the keys to understanding your cycle and navigating your sexuality well in each of its phases.

 renewal and serenity for the follicular phase

-From the first day of menstruation and for about 14 days, our cycle is in its follicular phase.
+From the first day of menstruation and for more or less 14 days, our cycle is in its follicular phase.

-After the difficult period of PMS (premenstrual syndrome - we will come back to it later), and apart from menstrual cramps, the follicular phase can be experienced as a period of relief .
-The cause: the increase in LH and FSH hormones that stimulate the production of estrogen (a primary sex hormone).
+After the difficult period of PMS (premenstrual syndrome — we'll come back to this later), and aside from menstrual cramps, the follicular phase can be experienced as a period of relief.
+The reason: the increase in LH and FSH hormones that stimulate oestrogen production (a primary sex hormone).

-This increase in estrogen would boost our intuition and imagination.
-This is what would make us more serene and conducive to introspection.
+This increase in oestrogen would boost our intuition and imagination.
+This is what would make us feel more serene and inclined towards introspection.

-Sexually, it's the perfect time to indulge and take care of yourself in solitude.
-Take advantage of this period to do yourself some good.
-Especially since if you are prone to menstrual cramps, masturbation is an excellent way to soothe the pain.
+Sexually, this is the perfect time to treat yourself and take care of yourself in solitude.
+Make the most of this period to do yourself some good.
+Especially if you are prone to menstrual cramps, masturbation is an excellent way to ease the pain.

-Coupled with hot water (in a bath, for example), masturbation will relax this area.
-It will help alleviate menstrual pain.
+Combined with warm water (in a bath, for example) masturbation will relax this area.
+This will help you ease menstrual pain.

-At the end of this cycle, the rise in testosterone and estrogen gives you a boost and an indomitable physical and mental energy.
+At the end of this cycle, the rise in testosterone and oestrogen gives you a boost and a physical and mental energy that is second to none.

-Here you are in your ovulation phase.
-Hormone-wise, what's happening?
-LH and estrogen levels are at their peak, and that's good news!
-Estrogen increases the quality of serotonin receptors, the happiness hormone, and boosts sexual desire.
-This hormone would also make us more sociable and therefore more inclined to seduce.
+You are now in your ovulation phase.
+On a hormonal level, what is happening?
+LH and oestrogen levels are at their peak, and that's great news!
+Oestrogen improves the quality of serotonin receptors, the happiness hormone, and boosts sexual desire.
+This hormone would also make us more sociable and therefore more inclined to flirt.

-If the slightest visual or tactile stimulation makes you climb the walls, there's no doubt, you are surely in your ovulation period.
-In general, we feel this period coming from afar.
-We feel sexy, and our previously vanished libido comes rushing back.
+If the slightest visual gold tactile stimulation sends you through the roof, there's no doubt about it — you're most likely in your ovulation period.
+Generally, you can feel this period coming from a distance.
+You feel sexy and your previously absent libido comes galloping back.
 Why this sudden surge of desire?
-Well, simply because the body is in a fertile period.
-It puts all the cards on its side to be able to reproduce (that clever little thing).
-So we take advantage of this period to indulge ourselves.
-Go fulfill your fantasies with your partner!
+Quite simply because the body is in a fertile period.
+It plays all its cards to be able to reproduce (the clever thing).
+So we make the most of this period to treat ourselves.
+Go ahead and fulfil your fantasies with your partner!

-However, be aware that this increase in libido is not true for everyone.
-Firstly, because there are no generalities in terms of sexuality.
-Secondly, because there is a psychological factor to consider.
-For some people, knowing they are in a period of fertility will alter their sexual desire.
-The reason: the fear of getting pregnant.
-These people will, on the contrary, see their desire increase during their period, when their fertility is at its lowest.
-As you can see, hormones don't do everything!
+However, be careful, this surge in libido is not true for everyone.
+Firstly because there are no generalities when it comes to sexuality.
+Then because there is a psychological factor to take into account.
+For some people, knowing they are in a fertile period will alter sexual desire.
+The reason: fear of getting pregnant.
+These people will, conversely, see their desire increase during their period, when their fertility is at its lowest.
+Just goes to show that hormones don't do everything!

-Third phase: brake and PMS for the luteal phase
+Third phase: a slowdown and PMS for the luteal phase

-From the day after ovulation until the first day of the next period, it's the luteal phase.
-This phase of about 14 days can be divided into two parts: the few days following ovulation and those preceding menstruation.
+From the day after ovulation until the first day of the next period, it is the luteal phase.
+This phase of more or less 14 days can be divided into two parts: the few days following ovulation and those preceding menstruation.

-After ovulation, progesterone skyrockets.
-This hormone soothes, calms, and will lower libido.
-It is therefore a good time for relaxation and focusing on oneself.
-Why not take advantage of this phase to try tantric sex, this blend of meditation and sex?
-Meanwhile, estrogen and testosterone will decrease.
+After ovulation, progesterone shoots up.
+This hormone, which soothes and calms, will lower libido.
+It is therefore a period conducive to relaxation and refocusing on oneself.
+Why not take advantage of this phase to try tantric sex, that blend of meditation and sex?
+Simultaneously, oestrogen and testosterone will decrease.
 This is what gives the impression of running in slow motion.

-Then comes the premenstrual phase and with it, its share of inconveniences.
-During this period, many people suffer from severe pain in the breasts, back, or abdomen, sometimes even in the legs.
-The mood is also not at its best.
-It can even lead to experiencing real depression during this period.
-The reason is estrogen, testosterone, and progesterone are at their lowest and affect serotonin receptors (the happiness hormone).
-If you are in a relationship, it's a good time to be pampered by your partner: bubble baths, relaxing massages, and comforting recipes, you deserve it!
+Then comes the premenstrual phase and with it, its share of discomforts.
+During this period, many people suffer from strong pains in the breasts, back gold abdomen, sometimes extending to the legs.
+The mood is no better.
+It can even go as far as experiencing real depression during this period.
+The culprit: oestrogen, testosterone and progesterone are at their lowest, affecting serotonin receptors (the happiness hormone).
+If you are in a relationship, this is the perfect time to be pampered by your partner: bubble baths, relaxing massages and comforting recipes — you deserve it!

-Even if many people are not in the mood to fool around at that time of their cycle, others use sex as a painkiller.
-Ideal for calming cramps and getting a little shot of oxytocin.
-Moreover, for some people, the thickening of the endometrium would stimulate nerve endings and make this area more sensitive to pleasure.
+Even if many people are not in the mood for sex at this point in their cycle, others use sex as a painkiller.
+Ideal for relieving cramps and receiving a little shot of oxytocin.
+Moreover, in some people, the thickening of the endometrium would stimulate the nerve endings and make this area more sensitive to pleasure.

-Once this phase is over, it's back to the start: heading into the follicular phase and so on!
+Once this phase is over, it starts all over again: back to the follicular phase and so on!

-Even if all these hormones influence our libido, it remains just one of the many factors impacting our sexuality!
-It goes without saying that one can be at the peak of excitement during the premenstrual phase and not feel sexual desire even during ovulation.
-One can also never feel excitement at all, or feel it all the time!
+Even though all these hormones influence our libido, it remains just one of the very many factors impacting our sexuality!
+It goes without saying that one can be at the peak of arousal during the premenstrual phase and feel no sexual desire even during ovulation.
+One can also never feel aroused at all, gold feel aroused all the time!

 I hope this article has helped you understand the link between your cycle and your sexuality and that I have been able to answer some of your questions!